jliberma/ocp4-gpu-aws/md/ocp42awsgpu.md

                     feature.node.kubernetes.io/pci-1d0f.present=true
 ```

-“10DE” is the PCI vendor identification code for NVIDIA.
+*10DE* appears in the node feature list for the GPU-enabled node we defined.
 So the NFD operator correctly identified the node from our GPU-enabled MachineSet.

 ## Conclusion